State Bar of Texas

 The State Bar of Texas (the Texas Bar) is an agency of the judiciary under the administrative control of the Texas Supreme Court.
 It is responsible for assisting the Texas Supreme Court in overseeing all attorneys licensed to practice law in Texas.
-With 95,437 active members, the State Bar of Texas is one of the largest state bars in the United States.
+With 118,430 active members, the State Bar of Texas is one of the largest state bars in the United States.
 Unlike the American Bar Association (ABA), the State Bar of Texas (SBOT) is a mandatory bar.
 The State Bar is headquartered in the Texas Law Center at 1414 Colorado Street in Austin.

 Membership

 The State Bar of Texas is composed of those persons licensed to practice law in Texas and is an "integrated" or "mandatory" bar.
 The State Bar Act, adopted by the Legislature in 1939, mandates that all attorneys licensed to practice law in Texas be members of the State Bar.
-As of 2023, membership in the Texas Bar stood at 113,771.
+As of 2026, membership in the Texas Bar stood at 178,556.

 Governance

 On a day-to-day basis, the State Bar is run by an executive director, currently E.A.
 "Trey" Apffel III.
 The operations of the Bar are overseen by an elected board of directors made up of volunteers.
 State Bar members also elect as the president, who serves a one-year term as president-elect before taking office.
-The current president of the State Bar of Texas (2025-2026) is Santos Vargas, a 20-year lawyer from San Antonio.
+The current president of the State Bar of Texas (2026-2027) is G. David Smith, a founding partner in Smith & Lee Lawyers in Rockwall.
 In addition to electing their Bar leaders, Texas attorneys have voting rights on some policy matters through the instrument of referendum.